Professional and public objectives

 The different kinds of fractures (9) and luxations (6) may be combined in 54 different ways, each resulting in a trauma scenario with individual treatment demands and prognosis in regard to pulp and periodontal healing.
 This complexity explains that very few dentists in the world are fully updated on an “evidence based” approach to diagnosis and treatment of traumatic dental injuries.

 To illustrate let us give an example: A lateral luxation injury will elicit a number of treatment choices.
 Should the tooth be repositioned or not (knowing that the repositioning procedure may represent a new trauma), if so what type of splint (rigid / flexible) and for how long.
-Furthermore, should antibiotics be administered on a prophylactic basic to prevent healing complications?
+Furthermore, should antibiotics be administered on a prophylactic basis to prevent healing complications?
 All these questions will have to be considered before an evidence based treatment can be initiated.
 With the multitude of trauma scenarios in the permanent dentition, each of them with specific treatment options, it is no wonder that treatment of traumatic dental injuries has become controversial and studies performed in various countries have shown that presumably half of all patients receive harmful or unnecessary treatment.

 The purpose of the Dental Trauma Guide is therefore via a visualization of the IADT trauma guidelines to promote the application of treatment procedures which have been documented in clinical and experimental studies to enhance pulp and periodontal healing after trauma.